Lofotr Viking Museum

 The Lofotr Viking Museum (Lofotr Vikingmuseum) is a historical museum based on a reconstruction and archaeological excavation of a Viking chieftain's village on the island of Vestvågøya in the Lofoten archipelago in Nordland county, Norway.
-It is located in the small village of Borg, near Bøstad, in the municipality of Vestvågøy.
+It is located in the small village of Borg, near Bøstad, in Vestvågøy Municipality.
 It is part of the Museum Nord consortium.

 History

-In 1983, archaeologists uncovered the Chieftain House at Borg (På Borg på Vestvågøya i Lofoten), a large Viking Era building believed to have been already established around the year 500 AD.
+In 1983, archaeologists uncovered the Chieftain House at Borg (På Borg på Vestvågøya i Lofoten), a large Viking Age building believed to have been already established around the year 500 AD.
 A joint Scandinavian research project was conducted at Borg from 1986 until 1989.
 Excavations revealed the largest building ever to be found from the Viking period in Norway.
 The foundation of the Chieftain House at Borg measured 83 m long and 9.5 m wide, and the reconstructed building is 9 m high.
 The seat at Borg is estimated to have been abandoned around AD 950.